 Whispers of Wishes and Dreams

-I had given up on wishes.
-Given up so many times, I had forgotten that I had wishes.
-But, I did have wishes.
+I had wishes and dreams.
 Wishes to be rich.
 Wishes to be beautiful.
-Wishes to be loved.
+Dreams of prefect love.
 Wishes to be happy.
-Wishes, Wishes and more Wishes.
+Wishes, Dreams, and more Wishes.
 I would make a wish before blowing out the candles on my birthday cake, and to come true you couldn't tell anyone or speak before taking that first bite of cake.
 Looking up into the early twilight skies I would search for that first star to make a wish.
 Search the night sky for the ever elusive falling star for the possibility of making a wish come true.
 Throw a coin in a fountain and make a wish.
 Make a wish while blowing dandelion seeds in the wind.
 Hold tight to one side of the wishbone of cooked turkey, make a wish and pull.
 Look for a four leaf clover.
 Put a penny in your shoe.
 Slip a piece of wedding cake under your pillow.
 Put your wishes on paper and place in a box.

 All these things I did, not just once but over and over.
 And, I was even encouraged to do them on occasions.
 I really don't remember putting cake under my pillow but I did think about it.
 The only thing that could bring would be a mess.
 They were sometimes amusing things to do but they never worked.
 Maybe my wishes were just impossible.
 So I just took all my wishes and put them in a box.
 I would open that box once in a while and amuse myself with what I had written and discard the impossible wishes or dreams and sometimes even replace discarded wishes with new ones.
 It was kind of like keeping a diary only it didn't tell of the day's disappointments or secrets.
 It was only pieces of paper with mostly single words written on them.
 It wouldn't reveal daily disappointments or secrets but after a while it did reveal a lifetime of disappointments.
 So, I took that box less and less from it's hiding place and soon I found it gone.
 Tossed with all my wishes inside.
 I had grown up and became very adult and realistic.
 I would no longer be amused by what that box held.
-All my disappointments.
-There would be no more recording in a diary or closing my eyes, making a wish and blowing out the candles.
+It became a coffer to hold my disappointments.
+I would no longer close my eyes and make a wish.

 I had decided to grow up and face reality.
 Life was what I made it, not based on wishes and dreams.
 So, I had taught myself not to be trusting of dreams, relationships, people.
 But, before I gave up trusting people and relationship, I had already given up on myself.
 I couldn't see that at the time.
 I was the cause of those wishes not coming true.
-I didn't have the courage to think that they could be true.
-I kept them in a box that soon was kept shut and away out of sight.
+I didn't have the courage to think that they could come true.
+I would rely on the moment with no desire to look for a forever relationship.

 Then there was you.
 We began to learn things about each other.
 Not the intimate things that you learn from close friendships or relationships.
-Just things like you were a flirt.
+It started with small things, like you were a flirt.
 You enjoyed being in the company of women, mostly younger.
 You enjoyed talking about history, airplanes and your war.
-You liked gin and tonic, smoked Salems and were always the gentleman (that only means opening doors, taking an arm when going up or down stairs, extending your hand when I would get up from a chair or booth, lighting my cigarettes, etc).
-It did not apply to your asking for a kiss, calling me "babe", or slapping my butt.
-You knew I was not easy to get to know.
-I liked gimlets, smoked Winstons (hated menthols), often refused any gentlemanly offers and could be very standoffish.
-But, you never once (or so it seemed) stopped trying to be the gentleman.
+You liked gin and tonic, smoked Salem and always tried to appear the gentleman.
+Always opening doors, extending a hand or arm or lighting cigarettes for women that were around.
+Your gentlemanly manners did not apply to your asking for a kiss, calling me "babe", or slapping my butt.
+I can't explain why I didn't classify you with all the other rule breakers.
+I was not easy to get to know and tried to reveal very little about myself..
+I liked gimlets, smoked Winston (hated menthol's), often refused any gentlemanly offers and could be very stand offish.
+But, you never once (or so it seemed) stopped trying to engage me in conversation and pursue my company.
 When I would refuse to allow you to open a door or take your hand, you would just step back, smile and sometimes wink.
-Over the course of six years, I learned to like being with you, first as part of a group and then with it being only us.
+Over the course of six years, I learned to like being with you, first as part of a group and then with it being only us over coffee and then dinners.
 You had me looking for that first star at twilight, searching for four leaf clovers as we laid in the grass, and throwing coins in a fountain.
 I was making wishes.
 I felt beautiful.
 Was happy.
 And, felt so loved.
-I was rich.
 I dared to dream with you.
-I got my wish, dreams sometimes do come true.
+I learned dreams can come true if you dream and trust.

 We were both reaching for the stars, caught each other's hand and held on tight.